darklukee/poziomica/README.md

 poziomica
 =========

-Spirit level using accelerometr on STM32F4Discovery
+Spirit level using accelerometer on STM32F4Discovery